 As hikers near the end of the trail, or sometimes even after they’ve already finished – the realization sets in – what am I going to do now?!?
+Find out my favorite, unconventional, places to check for getting a job after a thru hike plus how to add your hiking time to your resume.

 Chances are you’re going to have to find some sort of income after you’ve finished your hike – bummer right?